javiereliomedina/CoDa_migr_cph/README.md

 # Migration studies with a Compositional Data approach: a case study of population structure in the Capital Region of Denmark

-R scripts for the article "Migration studies with a Compositional Data approach: a case study of population structure in the Capital Region of Denmark".
+- The R-scripts for the article are on a [GitHub Page](https://javiereliomedina.github.io/CoDa_migr_cph/).

-- Preprint version submitted to [arXiv](https://arxiv.org/).
+- A preprint version of the article has been submitted to [arXiv](https://arxiv.org/abs/2201.02451).